itbusina/testlemon-docs/docs/docs/pages/platform/integrations/github-integration.md

+---
+description: "Integrate TestLemon with GitHub Actions for automated API testing in CI/CD pipelines.
+Learn how to set up GitHub workflows, run tests, and automate quality checks with TestLemon's GitHub integration."
+---

 # How to integrate Testlemon in GitHub pipeline

 Testlemon has GitHub actions integration for seamless integration to your build pipeline.